 - Head and neck injuries

-Injuries from a dog attack can leave you unable to go to work until you heal or could even result in a permanently altered quality of life.
+In Nassau County and the rest of New York City, these injuries from a dog attack can leave you unable to go to work until you heal or could even result in a permanently altered quality of life.
 Some people may require therapy after the attack and have nightmares or suffer from depression and anxiety.

 Kohan Law Group can help ensure that the dog’s owner provides for all medical care, including physical therapy, plastic surgery, or scar revision if you’ve been disfigured.

 Have you been attacked by a dog?

 If a dog has attacked you, you may have a case and be able to demand damages, including payment for your medical bills and any follow-up treatment or therapy you need.
 The Kohan Law Group, Nassau County personal injury lawyers, can help.
 Call us today for a free consultation about your case.